Casino Queen: Property information

 The casino includes both 1,100 slots and 34 table games in its 38,000 square feet of gaming space.
 Per Illinois law and unlike neighboring Missouri casinos, it is not open 24 hours a day.

-Dining options include: the Market Street Buffet, Prime Steakhouse, Sevens, and Deli & Chips.
+Dining options include: the Bridgeway restaurant, the 3 Woks Noodle Bar restaurant, a That Chickn' Place chicken stand, QBar and Front Street Coffee.

-Both a hotel and an RV Park are located on the Casino Queen property.
+Both a 157-room hotel and a 133-space RV Park are located on the Casino Queen property.

+The East Riverfront station of the MetroLink light rail system is located directly next to the casino property.